geopm/geopm/service/docs/source/overview.rst

 the ``GEOPM_TRACE`` environment variable.
 Additionally, by using the ``GEOPM_PERIOD`` environment variable we increase the sampling period of the controller to 200 milliseconds (default value is 5 milliseconds).
+By using the optional ``GEOPM_PROGRAM_FILTER`` variable we can explicitly list the name of the non-MPI program invovation name of the non-MPI process to be profiled.
 These two options together will create a CSV trace file with approximately 50 rows of samples (five per-second for ten seconds).
 The ``awk`` command in the example selects the columns measuring time since application start from column 1, CPU energy from column 6, and CPU power from column 8.

 .. code-block:: bash